SchumacherFM/blog-cs/content/posts/2014/2014-12-21-dynamic-pages-with-gohugo.md

 tags:
   - GoHugo
   - GoLang
+aliases:
+    - /2014/12/21/dynamic-pages-with-gohugo.io
 ---

 Update: 8.
 Feb.
 2015 See the Notes section at the end.

 Update: 27.
 Dec 2014